1999 Houston Astros season

+Bagwell tied the Major League record by producing a fourth successive campaigns of each of 100 runs scored, 30 doubles, 30 home runs, 100 runs batted in (RBI) and 100 base on balls (BB), equaling Lou Gehrig.
+With 30 stolen bases, Bagwell also entered the 30–30 club for the second time in his career.

 The Astros won their third consecutive NL Central division title on October 3, the final day of playing regular season games in The Astrodome before a sellout crowd.
 Fans broke the franchise attendance record for a second consecutive season at over 2.7 million.
-For the first time in franchise history, Houston claimed three consecutive division titles while qualifying for the playoffs in three straight seasons; the next time they accomplished this occurred exactly two decades later, in 2017, 2018, and 2019.
-This was the Astros' sixth division title and sixth playoff appearance in franchise history.

-However, the Astros' season ended in a 3-games-to-1 defeat by the Atlanta Braves in that year's NLDS.
-It was their third consecutive NLDS loss, and the second in three seasons to Atlanta, who ended their season as the NL pennant winners.
-In fact, through the point, the Astros had never won playoff round.
+For the first time in franchise history, Houston claimed three consecutive division titles while qualifying for the playoffs in three straight seasons.
+This was the Astros' sixth division title and sixth playoff appearance overall.
+However, their campaign ended in a 3-games-to-1 defeat by the Atlanta Braves in that year's NLDS.
+It was Houston's third consecutive NLDS loss, and the second in three seasons to Atlanta, who ended their season as the NL pennant winners.

-Following the season, Hampton, the NL leader in wins (22) and third-place finisher in earned run average (ERA, 2.90), was recognized with the Players Choice Award for NL Outstanding Pitcher and as The Sporting News NL Pitcher of the Year, (Note: From its inception in 1944 until 2012, The Sporting News recognized one pitcher each from the NL and the American League (AL) for this award.
+Following the season, Hampton, the NL leader in wins (22) and third-place finisher in earned run average (2.90 ERA), was recognized with the Players Choice Award for NL Outstanding Pitcher and as The Sporting News NL Pitcher of the Year, (Note: From its inception in 1944 until 2012, The Sporting News recognized one pitcher each from the NL and the American League (AL) for this award.
 Beginning in 2013, the award was redesignated to recognize one starting pitcher and relief pitcher from each league.)
 Wagner won the Rolaids Relief Man Award, and Bagwell and Hampton won Silver Slugger Awards.